TMJUSTNOW/GettingAndCleaningData/README.md

-# Getting and cleaning data: peer assesment
+# Getting and cleaning data: peer-assesment

-This file provides information about the `run_analysis.R` script, which is a part of the Project Course submission on Getting and Cleaning Data from the DataScience Specialization on Coursera.
+This file provides information about the `run_analysis.R` script, which is a part of the Course Project submission on Getting and Cleaning Data from the DataScience Specialization on Coursera.

 ## The assignment